 The loan amount on a refinance cannot exceed 95% of the value of the property securing the loan.
 On a loan secured by a primary residence (homestead) in Texas the maximum loan amount cannot exceed 80% of the value of the property.
 This is true if the borrower is receiving any cash at closing or if existing loans being paid at closing were originally “cash out” loans.
 There may be further limitations on the maximum loan amount for loans secured by 2 to 4 unit properties or properties that have other unique characteristics.

 Home Equity Loans

-A home equity loan is a type of “refinance” transaction where the borrower utilizes the equity in the property as security for the additional funds borrowed.
+A home equity loan is a type of “refinance” transaction where the borrower utilizes the equity in the property as security for the additional funds borrowed, (you can find the full details on home equity at Equity Experts).
 It can either be a loan in a primary (“first”) or subordinate (“second”) lien position.
 The proceeds of the home equity loan can be used to pay existing loans in full, provide funds to the borrower at closing, or a combination of both.

 If a home equity loan is secured by the borrower’s Texas homestead (usually the primary residence) the loan amount cannot exceed 80% of the appraised value of the property.

 For answers to frequently asked questions about Home Equity Loans refer to FAQ: Home Equity Loans.